sebald/scroll-rack/README.md

 For example: Writing `![Image](/assets/my-image.png)` in a file named `section/some-page.md` would be parsed to `../../assets/my-image.png` because the file will get the following permalink `section/some-page/index.html`.

+### Page in Root Directory

+You can position page before or after the section list inside the navigation by setting the `nav` property in the front matter to `before`/`after`.
+By default pages are added before the section list.

 ### Local Server with Livereload

 Running your script with `--serve` will start the local server with livereload.